Mykrobe-tools/mykrobe-atlas/docs/testing.md

 ## Run tests

-This project has the concept of 'slow' tests.
+This project has the concept of 'fast' and 'slow' (default) tests.
 Typically these are tests which involve analysing a sample or compiling the app and may take several minutes to complete.

-Tests which require the current target to be [Desktop](desktop.md) or [Web](web.md) will be skipped accordingly - [About targets](targets.md)

 To run the general test suite, skipping slow tests: